EDF Renewables: Photovoltaic sector

 The photovoltaic solar sector is EDF Renewables' second largest business sector.
 It currently has solar energy projects in 13 countries with an installed capacity of 2,423 MW, according to own figures.

 In 2016, EDF Renewables opened the Bolero solar power plant in Chile’s Atacama Desert in with a capacity of 146 MW.

 One of the company's subsidiaries, French solar panel manufacturer Photowatt, announced to be forming a joint venture with Canadian Solar and EMC Greentech to develop solar panels based on a new technology.

 In 2019, EDF Renewables, along with Total Eren and their joint venture EDEN Renewables India, signed a 25-year power purchase agreement (PPA) to develop four solar power projects in India, with a capacity of 716 MW.

+In September 2023, it was announced EDF Renewables North America had sold its 200MW Millers Branch Solar Facility in Haskell County, Texas to the Southern Company subsidiary, Southern Power for an undisclosed amount.

 Electricity storage

 In March 2018, EDF announced a major electrical storage plan with the objective of becoming the European leader in the sector by 2035, for an investment worth €8 billion over the period 2018–2035.

 In June 2018, EDF opened a 49MW battery storage facility in West Burton, UK.

 The firm acquired British battery storage start-up Pivot Power in November 2019 for an undisclosed amount.